hkirk/swtafp-slides/slides/07/error-handling.md

 ```

-Note: Could have choosen to return `Result` from our functions instead of Options - same problem
+Note: Could have chosen to return `Result` from our functions instead of Options - same problem

 ----